 - Please do not touch dressings, drips or medical equipment.

 Do not share food/drinks with other patients and keep edibles in your locker.

-Please DO NOT visit if you are feeling unwell with sickness, diarrhoea, fever, sore throat or flu.
+Please DO NOT VISIT if you are feeling unwell with COVID-19 symptoms, sickness, diarrhoea, fever, sore throat or flu.

 We ask you to agree not to abuse the facilities in any way.
 We understand that there may be times when you are frustrated, angry or upset, and we will help you find the right member of staff to discuss any concerns you may have.
 However, shouting or bad language are not effective or acceptable forms of communication.